Online PhD in Business Administration

-The College of Business Administration offers the Doctor of Philosophy in Business Administration degree with a variety of concentrations.
+The College of Business Administration offers the Doctor of Philosophy in Business Administration (Ph.D.
+BA) degree with a variety of concentrations.
 The Ph.D. curriculum has the following components:

-Core Courses: All students are required to take five (5) research methods courses and two (2) required theory courses.
-These courses provide the foundation for the elective courses which students may pursue in their specialized concentrations.
-All courses are four (4) semester unit courses.
+Core Courses: All students are required to take five (5) core research methods courses and two (2) core theory courses.
+These courses provide the foundation for the concentration courses.
+All courses are four (4) semester credits.

 Note: Students are required to purchase IBM SPSS Statistical Software for the quantitative research courses and dissertation research.

-Concentration Courses: In addition to the required core courses there are four (4) elective courses needed to complete the degree plan.
-Students may select one concentration from an offering of four (4) concentrations.
+Concentration Courses: In order to complete the degree plan, students are required to take four (4) concentration courses in addition to the required core courses.
+Students may select one concentration from an offering of five (5) concentrations.
 These courses are generally in the specific area of the research that the student will pursue.
-Students may also choose none of the four (4) concentrations, but must still take four (4) elective classes.
-All elective courses are valued at four (4) semester credits.
+Each concentration course is worth four (4) semester credits.

 Establishing the Committee: A dissertation Committee and dissertation chairperson will be established for each student.
-Each committee shall consist of three faculty members, one of whom serves as Chair of the Committee.
-One member of the committee or the Chairperson must be external to TUI.
-The Chairperson and the Committee will be responsible for guiding the student during the dissertation process.
+Each committee shall consist of three (3) faculty members, one of whom serves as Chair of the Committee.
+At least one member of the committee must be external to TUI.
+The Chairperson and the committee members will be responsible for guiding the student during the dissertation process.

 Please visit dissertation handbook for the detailed information.